Q: Why is a Climate Bonds Standard needed?

 - Diversify investment base – certification signals the low-carbon integrity of the bond and is important for investors looking for climate related investments

-- Reputation: associate organisation with efforts to scale up financial flows for delivering the low-carbon economy and securing prosperity for future generations.
+- Reputation: associate organisation with efforts to scale up financial flows for delivering the low-carbon economy.

-- Cost: remove cost to investor of environmental due diligence.
+- Costs: remove cost to investor of environmental due diligence.